antoine2bouille/antoine2bouille.github.io/drama.md

 # Drama movies
-Brief overview of the Drama and its significance in the film industry.

 ## Overview
-Brief overview of the Drama and its significance in the film industry.
+Drama is a type of narrative fiction or non-fiction that emphasizes tension between characters, conflict and emotion.
+Drama is a popular and adaptable genre in the film industry, presenting a wide variety of stories and subjects.
+If DiCaprio's death in Titanic stirred your emotions too, then browse this page to find out more about what lies behind these emotionally-charged films!

 ## Research questions